jgato/jgato/jgato-red-blog/content/posts/Using-Red-Hat-Serving-Models/index.md

 ```

 Now, lets integrate the LiteLLM proxy with our Continue Local Assistant.
-We can add a new model provided through LiteLLM proxy:
+We can add a new model (to our previous created Continue configuration) provided through LiteLLM proxy:

 ```yaml
 name: Local Assistant